|Course coordinator(s)||prof. dr. M Dicke|

 ENT-53806 Biological Control of Insects; ENT-54306 Insect Ecology; NEM-20806 Basics of Infectious Diseases; ENT-30306 Ecological Aspects of Bio-Interactions; ENT-30806 Fundamental and Applied Aspects of the Biology of Insects; ENT-50806 Insect-Plant Interactions; PHP-30806 Molecular Aspects of Bio-Interactions.

-Note: This course will be given every other year in the evening (next time in periods 3 and 4 of 2021/2022).
+Note: This course will be given every other year in the evening (this year in periods 3 and 4 ).
 Please register for period 3 (registration for period 4 and exam in period 4 is done automatically).

 Considerable declines in insect populations are reported frequently and for various places on Earth.
 The motto of the laboratory of Entomology at Wageningen University and Research has long been: 'No life on Earth without insects!'
 Insects do not only provide the conditions for life on this planet but they are also an profound source of inspiration for people.
 Insects are delicious, important, beautiful, useful and provide important ecosystem services.
 What else do we want?